nickcomito/nickcomito.github.io/_posts/2015-02-12-memorable-quotes.md

 "Write drunk, edit sober" &mdash; Ernest Hemingway

 "It is often easier to ask for forgiveness than to ask for permission." &mdash; Grace Hopper

+"Self labeling is dangerous stuff.
+Just do what you do". &mdash; Parker Palmer